SomMeri/less4j/README.md

 System.out.println(css);
 </code></pre>

-The method may throw either `IncorrectTreeException` or `CompileException`.
-Both are unchecked and their message contains line and column numbers identifying source place causing the error.
+The method may throw `Less4jException`.
+The exception is checked and its message contains line and column numbers identifying source place causing the error.

 ## Links:
 *  [http://www.w3.org/Style/CSS/specs.en.html]